dddddddddzzzz/OpenHeart/README.md

 ### Public API

-Alternatively, you can use [`api.oh`](https://api.oh.dddddddddzzzz.org) provided by us.
+Alternatively, you can use the public OpenHeart API provided by us.
 See the [repository](https://github.com/dddddddddzzzz/api-oh) for more details.

 ## UI